xiaoxiae/slama.dev/books.md

 	1. **The Way of Kings**
 	2. **Words of Radiance**
 	3. **Oathbringer**
+	4. **The Rhythm of War** (to be released)

 - **Mistborn** [[Wikipedia](https://en.wikipedia.org/wiki/Mistborn_series)] by Brandon Sanderson -- another amazing series from Brandon Sanderson.
-It has a very unique magic system, despite being set in the same universe as The Stormlight Archive ([Cosmere](https://en.wikipedia.org/wiki/Brandon_Sanderson#Cosmere)).
+It has a well thought-out magic system, despite being set in the same universe as The Stormlight Archive ([Cosmere](https://en.wikipedia.org/wiki/Brandon_Sanderson#Cosmere)).
 The first and the second series vary greatly in their setting (medieval {% latex %}\times{% endlatex %} industrial revolution), but I would argue that both are a great fit.
 	1. **The Final Empire**
 	2. **The Well of Ascension**
 	3. **The Hero of Ages**
 	4. **The Alloy of Law**
 	5. **Shadows of Self**
-	6. **The Bands of Mourning** (currently reading)
+	6. **The Bands of Mourning**
+	7. **The Lost Metal** (to be released)

+- **The Rithmatist** [[Wikipedia](https://en.wikipedia.org/wiki/The_Rithmatist)] by Brandon Sanderson -- an excellent young adult fantasy novel.
+Although the target audience is children (which is reflected mostly in character behavior and development), I still loved discovering the unique magic system that Sanderson created.

 - **The Kingkiller Chronicle** [[Wikipedia](https://en.wikipedia.org/wiki/The_Kingkiller_Chronicle)] by Patrick Rothfuss -- a thrilling series that I would not recommend anyone to read until the last book in the series is finished (see the controversy for yourself if you're interested).
 	1. **The Name of the Wind**